-- 1.3.1 Any indigenous vegetation clearance not categorised as a Permitted Activity or Restricted Discretionary Activity110 of more than 5000m2 within any site in any 5-year continuous period.111 - 1.3.2 Any indigenous vegetation clearance in the following locations: - 1.
-Within an area of significant indigenous vegetation or significant habitat of indigenous fauna a Site of Natural Significance.112 - 2.
+- 1. Within an area of significant indigenous vegetation or significant habitat of indigenous fauna a Site of Natural Significance.
+113 - 2.
 Above 900m in altitude. - 3.
-Within 100m 75m of a lake, 20m of the bank of a river, 100m of an ecologically significant wetland or 50m of any all other wetlands.113
+Within 100m 75m of a lake, 20m of the bank of a river, 100m of an ecologically significant wetland or 50m of any all other wetlands.
+114

-2 INDIGENOUS VEGETATION CLEARANCE ASSOCIATED WITH THE WAITAKI POWER SCHEME THE NATIONAL GRID OR THE OPUHA SCHEME114
+2 INDIGENOUS VEGETATION CLEARANCE ASSOCIATED WITH THE WAITAKI POWER SCHEME THE NATIONAL GRID OR THE OPUHA SCHEME115